 My First Clinic

-For a newbie like myself, and being terrified of needles, I really had to get myself into a mind set that helping control the pet population would be sad but it would be well worth it.
+For a newbie like myself and being terrified of needles, I had to get myself into a mindset that helping control the pet population would be sad, but it would be well worth it.
 Not only were pets spayed and neutered, but tumors removed, fractures set, and some major injuries were repaired.
-The vets are so compassionate and they do not turn any animal away, regardless of the extent of medical care needed.
+The vets are so compassionate, and they do not turn any animal away, regardless of the extent of medical care needed.

 What They Do Besides Spay and Neuter

-In addition to sterilizing the animals, we give injections of B12 for faster healing, Endovet as an anti-parasite medicine, Pendistrep, an antibiotic and pain medicine to help the animals through the first 3 or 4 days.
-Additionally, our volunteers clean the fleas and ticks off the animals, clean their ears, cut their toe nails and we provide a milk substitute for the young kittens and puppies whose moms have just been sterilized.
+In addition to sterilizing the animals, we give injections of B12 for faster healing, Endovet as an anti-parasite medicine, Pendistrep, an antibiotic, and pain medicine to help the animals through the first 3 or 4 days.
+Additionally, our volunteers clean the fleas and ticks off the animals, trim their ears, cut their toenails, and we provide a milk substitute for the young kittens and puppies whose moms have just been sterilized.
 Transportation is a big issue and we pick up and take home those owners and animals who have no other way to get to the clinic.

-If you live in the Boquete area, or in an area where your community could benefit from this wonderful type of volunteer service, I would love to hear from you.
-We invite you to come see our organization and be part of the volunteer experience any time.
+If you live in the Boquete area, or in an area where your community could benefit from this beautiful type of volunteer service, I would love to hear from you.
+We invite you to come to see our organization and be part of the volunteer experience at any time.

-Final word from Ruby McKenzie: “Without the support of our volunteers, donors, and our talented vets, none of this could have ever happened.
-It has been so wonderful to not have large packs of starving stray dogs roaming the streets of Boquete”.
+A final word from Ruby McKenzie: “Without the support of our volunteers, donors, and our talented vets, none of this could have ever happened.
+It has been so wonderful not to have large packs of starving stray dogs roaming the streets of Boquete”.